scotdunn/aws-cli/awscli/examples/kms/decrypt.rst

 About this command:

-* Uses the ``fileb://`` prefix in the value of the ``--ciphertext-blob`` parameter.

-    The ``fileb://`` prefix tells the CLI to get the plaintext data from a binary file.
-If the file is not in the current directory, type the full path to file.
-For example: ``fileb:///var/tmp/ExampleEncryptedFile`` or ``fileb://C:\Temp\ExampleEncryptedFile``.
+* Gets the ciphertext from a file.

+    The value of the ``plaintext`` parameter is a file path with the ``fileb://`` prefix.
+The ``b`` in the prefix tells the CLI that the files contains binary data.

     For more information about reading AWS CLI parameter values from a file, see `Loading Parameters from a File <https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html#cli-using-param-file>`_ in the *AWS Command Line Interface User Guide* and `Best Practices for Local File Parameters <https://blogs.aws.amazon.com/cli/post/TxLWWN1O25V1HE/Best-Practices-for-Local-File-Parameters>`_ on the AWS Command Line Tool Blog.

-    The command assumes the ciphertext in ``ExampleEncryptedFile`` is binary data.
-The `encrypt examples <encrypt.html#examples>`_ demonstrate how to save a ciphertext this way.

-* Uses the ``--output`` and ``--query`` parameters to control the command's output.
+* Selects the plaintext data from the response.

-    These parameters select the CiphertextBlob field of the response, which contains the encrypted data, and returns the output as text, rather than JSON.
+    The ``query`` parameter selects the ``Plaintext`` field of the response, which contains the decrypted data.
+The ``output`` parameter returns the output as text, rather than JSON.
 For more information about controlling output, see `Controlling Command Output <https://docs.aws.amazon.com/cli/latest/userguide/controlling-output.html>`_ in the *AWS Command Line Interface User Guide*.

-* Uses the ``base64`` utility.
+* Decodes the plaintext data.

-    This utility decodes the extracted plaintext to binary data.
-The plaintext that is returned by a successful ``decrypt`` command is base64-encoded text.
-You must decode this text to obtain the original plaintext.
+    All fields in an AWS CLI response contain Base64-encoded text.
+Before you can decrypt the data, you must decode this text.
+This command uses the ``base64`` utility to convert the Base64-encoded text to binary data.

-* Saves the binary plaintext to a file.
+* Saves the plaintext to a file.

-    The final part of the command (``> ExamplePlaintextFile``) saves the binary plaintext data to a file.
+    The final part of the command (``> ExamplePlaintextFile``) saves the plaintext data to a file.

 Example: Encrypting data in Windows (cmd.exe)